fakeNetflix/Shopify-repo-shipping-fulfillment-app/README.md

 The workflow looks like this:

 1. Create an app
+2. Register your a fulfillment service
-2. Register your app as a carrier/fulfillment service, and subscribe to relevant notifications
+3. Register a carrier service and subscribe to relevant notifications
 3. Provide specific endpoints for Shopify to send order info to to trigger fulfillment, get shipping rates, or ask for inventory levels.

 ## Setup